 2. Tolt MacDonald Park and campground, Carnation

 The 500-foot suspension bridge over the rushing Tolt River leads to this county park that almost always has camping spots available mid-week.
 You will feel like you are in the country even though the campground is inside Carnation’s city limits.
 Highlights include bike trails, a playground and a nice riverfront area to play.
 Elevate your sleeping bag by booking one of six yurts, which boast heat and electricity.
-(You can also stay in a unique eco-friendly, upscale camping container.)

 3. Middle Fork Campground, North Bend